amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Leonard's endgame was owning all vertical software.
 The AI rollup's endgame is owning all vertical services.
 Same playbook, different universe.

 ## IV.
-The 94/6 Equilibrium (Or: The Universe Has a Sense of Humor)
+The Trust Layer Pattern (Or: A Snapshot of Where We Are in 2024)

-After processing thousands of transactions, a pattern emerged that was so consistent it was creepy.
-Systems naturally settle around 90-95% autonomous processing with 5-10% human involvement.
-This isn't policy—it's physics.
-Push past 95% and trust evaporates.
-Stay below 90% and you're leaving money on the table.
+After processing thousands of transactions, we're seeing a fascinating pattern emerge: transformations in 2024 converge around 85% autonomous processing with 15% human involvement.
+Not because that's the limit of what's possible, but because that's where our current infrastructure can reliably operate.

-It's less a number and more a discovered constant—like finding out pi shows up in your org chart.
+The models themselves could theoretically do more—they understand the work conceptually.
+But we haven't built the engineering harnesses yet: the feedback loops, evaluation systems, confidence calibration.
+We're in the early days, using duct tape and Python scripts where we'll eventually have robust orchestration platforms.

+We call it the trust layer—that 15% human presence that's part psychological comfort, part genuine need for edge cases, and part artifact of immature tooling.
+It's today's equilibrium, not tomorrow's ceiling.

 ```
-The 94/6 Natural Equilibrium: Where Physics Meets Economics
+The Trust Layer Pattern: Where Reality Meets Aspiration

-System Performance Landscape
+System Performance Landscape (based on our observations)
                                          ┌─────────────┐
 Operational                              │ UNSTABLE    │
 Stability                                │   ZONE      │
    ↑                                     │ (Trust      │
 100%│                                    │  Collapse)  │
     │     ╭──────────────────────────────┴─────────────┤
- 94%│     │━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━│ ← OPTIMAL
+ 85%│    │━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━│ ← 2024 SWEET SPOT
-    │    ╱│          THE GOLDEN RATIO                 │   ZONE
+    │    ╱│        THE TRUST LAYER                    │   (where most
- 90%│   ╱ │     • Maximum value extraction            │
+ 90%│   ╱ │     • Customers feel safe                 │    land)
-    │  ╱  │     • Trust maintained                    │
+    │  ╱  │     • Economics work                      │
- 85%│ ╱   │     • Economically sustainable            │
+ 85%│ ╱   │     • Humans stay relevant                │
     │╱    └────────────────────────────────────────────┤
- 80%│                                    │ SUBOPTIMAL │
+ 80%│                                    │ LEAVING    │
-    │     Steep cost                    │    ZONE    │
+    │     Steep cost                    │ MONEY ON   │
- 70%│     for marginal                  │ (Money left│
+ 70%│     for marginal                  │ THE TABLE  │
-    │     improvements                  │  on table) │
+    │     improvements                  │            │
  60%│                                    └─────────────┘
     └────┬────┬────┬────┬────┬────┬────┬────┬────┬────→
-        70%  75%  80%  85%  90%  94%  96%  98% 100%
+        70%  75%  80%  85%  90%  95%  97%  99% 100%
                     Automation Rate

-Forces at Play:
+Forces We've Observed:
-├── Technical Ceiling:  ~96% (models hallucinate like drunk poets)
+├── Technical Reality:  Models get ~90-96% right (they still hallucinate)
-├── Economic Optimum:   ~94% (diminishing returns hit like a brick)
+├── Economic Sweet Spot: Diminishing returns kick in around 90-95%
-└── Social Boundary:    ~94% (humans need to feel needed)
+└── Trust Threshold: People need to see humans somewhere in the loop
     ════════════════════════════════════════
-    Convergent Point:   94% AI / 6% Human
+    Where We Land Today (2024): ~85% AI / 15% Human
+    Where We're Heading: 90-95% as systems mature, possibly higher
 ```

-The equilibrium emerges from three forces having a three-way wrestling match:
+The pattern emerges from three forces shaping today's implementations:

-1. **Technical Ceiling**: Even our best models have error rates.
-GPT-4 hallucinates.
-Claude gets confused.
-No model is perfect, especially on the weird stuff.
-Technical limit: ~94-97% reliable automation.

-2. **Trust Boundary**: Humans need to feel in control of systems that affect their lives.
-Studies show trust collapses when automation exceeds 95%.
-People accept AI doing most work, but they need to see a human somewhere.
-Psychological threshold: ~5-10% human involvement.

-3. **Economic Asymptote**: Hello, Baumol's cost disease!
-William Baumol noticed that while manufacturing productivity soared, a string quartet still needs four musicians.
-Similarly, the last 5-10% of edge cases costs exponentially more to automate.
-Getting from 0% to 90% might cost $1M.
-Going from 90% to 95% costs another $1M.
-Pushing from 95% to 100%?
-That's $10M, and it'll still fail when someone sends a purchase order via interpretive dance.
+1. **Current Technical State**: Our best models in 2024 have error rates around 10-15%, but that's largely because we're running them open-loop without sophisticated feedback systems.
+GPT-4 hallucinates, Claude misunderstands—but with proper evaluation harnesses, confidence routing, and iterative refinement, these numbers will dramatically improve.
+Today we're achieving ~85% reliable automation.
+Tomorrow, with better infrastructure: 90-95% or higher.

+2. **Trust Calibration (2024 Edition)**: Right now, people need to see meaningful human presence—trust drops sharply beyond 85% automation with today's tools.
+But this is learned behavior from decades of bad automation.
+As AI systems prove reliable, as we build better explainability, as a generation grows up with AI as normal, this threshold will shift.
+Today's 15% human involvement is partly theater, partly genuine need, partly just where society is comfortable in 2024.

+3. **Engineering Maturity Gap**: The last 15% isn't inherently impossible—we just haven't built the systems to handle them economically yet.
+With today's tools, getting from 0% to 85% might cost $1M, and 85% to 90% another $2M.
+But this is a 2024 tooling problem, not a fundamental limit.
+As we build better orchestration, smarter routing, and recursive improvement loops, these costs will collapse.
+The interpretive dance purchase orders?
+Give it a few years—multimodal models will handle those too.

-### How 94/6 Shows Up in the Wild
+### How the Trust Layer Pattern Shows Up Across Industries

 The ratio manifests differently across industries, but always converges on similar numbers:

 **Freight Brokerage: From 50 to 2,000 Loads Per Employee** Your typical broker handles 50 loads monthly—200+ emails per shipment, 30% exception rates, death by paperwork.
 After transformation: 2,000 loads per employee.
 A 40x increase.
 But current owners can't capture this because their commission structure depends on inefficiency.
 Every email is billable.
 The 94% automated: routine booking, carrier matching, document processing.
 The 6% human: relationships, negotiations, "the truck is on fire" situations.

-**Healthcare Administration: Where 94% of Paperwork Goes to Die** Healthcare reveals the ratio through regulatory capture.
+**Healthcare Administration: Where Most Paperwork Goes to Die** Healthcare reveals the pattern through regulatory capture.
 Prior authorizations take 20 minutes by design.
 Claims require manual review because incumbents wrote the rules.
-General Catalyst's Summa Health shows the transformation: admission decisions 94% automated with AI review, treatment protocols suggested by AI with doctors approving (the 6%), billing through AI with human exception handling.
-The doctors remain—they're the trust layer—but admin staff drops by exactly 94%.
+General Catalyst's Summa Health shows the transformation: admission decisions mostly automated with AI review, treatment protocols suggested by AI with doctors approving, billing through AI with human exception handling.
+The doctors remain—they're the trust layer—but admin staff drops by 90-95%.

 **Property Management: From 50 People to 3**
 A maintenance request flows through five people over 3 days.
 Post-AI, same request processes in 4 seconds.
 AI categorizes, selects vendors, schedules optimally, escalates critical issues—about 6% of cases.
 You need 3 people to manage what required 50.
 But owners resist because "I manage 50 people" sounds impressive at country clubs.
 "I run everything with AI" doesn't get you invited to golf.